 Click on the links below to share this article on social media.

-I am a Methodist Presbyteral Student in pre-ordination training at Queen’s, expecting to start circuit ministry in September 2017, having been stationed to the Lerwick and Walls Circuit in Shetland.
-My training at Queen’s has been able to blend ministerial training with PhD research as I further my interest in the book of Esther that started with my MA studies in Sheffield.
+I am a Methodist Probationer Presbyter stationed in the Shetland Islands having completed my pre-ordination formation at Queen's.
+My training at Queen’s has been able to blend ministerial training with PhD research as I have furthered my interest in the book of Esther that started with my MA studies in Sheffield.
 In June 2018 at VU Amsterdam, I successfully defended my thesis entitled 'Intertextual Ripples of the Book of Esther: An evaluation of Σταυρωθήτω and Ἰουδαΐζω in the New Testament'.

 - PhD Studies